prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-28-patching-ios-application-with-hopper.markdown

 <p>It accepts a certain username/password combination in order to allow us to login.
 Our task is to patch this application in such a way that the application allows us to login even if the username/password combination is not correct.
 Please note that in this article, we will be debugging and patching the application which is x86 architecture on a laptop , however you can do the same patching with ARM executable as well by copying the binary from the device.</p>

 <p>Once you have downloaded the <a href="https://github.com/prateek147/gdb-demo">GDB-Demo</a> application, run it using Xcode.
-This will install the application in the IOS simulator.
+This will install the application in the iOS simulator.
 Now our task is to find the location of the application binary on our system.
 If you run an application in Xcode, it will generate an application directory inside the folder <i>/Users/$username/Library/Application Support/iPhone Simulator/$ios version of simulator/Applications/</i>.
 In my case, the location is <i>/Users/Prateek/Library/Application Support/iPhone Simulator 6.1/Applications/</i>.
 Once you are in this directory, you have to find your application folder.
 Using the command <i>ls -al</i> will give you the created date of these folders.
 The latest one would be our application.</p>

 <img src="/images/posts/ios28/4.png" width="1145" height="239" alt="4">